ManuelElizaldi/PyStrava/README.md

 # Level of Effort Score
 ## How The Effort Score Is Calculated
-To calculate the effort score, we first create bins where the ranges are determined by the minimum, maximum, and quartiles of each variable.
-We then assign points based on the range in which a values fall.
-These points are determined based on perceived effort and drawing from my personal experience.
+To calculate the effort score, we begin by creating bins based on the minimum, maximum, quartiles, and outliers of each variable.
+Within these bins, we assign points depending on the range in which a value falls.
+These points are determined subjectively, drawing from personal experience and perceived effort.

  For instance, let's consider the average heart rate variable.
 We know that higher average heart rates indicate greater effort in the workout, so we establish the following point ranges: